-- 1. A student who wishes to appeal his or her unsatisfactory academic progress determination must submit an SAP Appeal Form to the Student Financial Services office.
-SAP appeals are reviewed based on extenuating circumstances such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student's control that prevented him or her from achieving satisfactory progress.
+- 1. A student who wishes to appeal their unsatisfactory academic progress determination must submit an SAP Appeal Form to the Student Financial Services office.
+SAP appeals are reviewed based on extenuating circumstances such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student's control that prevented them from achieving satisfactory progress.
 Each student's circumstance is reviewed on an individual basis.
-Students appealing may also be required to submit an academic plan that indicates exactly what the student must take to finish his or her academic program and details in what time frame this can be accomplished. - The Assistant Director for Financial Aid will review the appeal and determine whether the financial aid termination is justified.
-The student will be advised in writing and by MVNU email of the decision and may be asked to meet with his or her Student Financial Advisor to plan for future semesters. - A student wishing to appeal the decision of the Assistant Director for Financial Aid may do so in writing to the Director of Student Financial Services.
+Students appealing may also be required to submit an academic plan that indicates exactly what steps the student must take to finish their academic program and details in what time frame this can be accomplished. - 2.
+The Assistant Director for Financial Aid will review the appeal and determine whether the financial aid termination is justified.
+The student will be advised in

+- writing and by MVNU email of the decision and may be asked to meet with their Student Financial Advisor to plan for future semesters. - 3.
+A student wishing to appeal the decision of the Assistant Director for Financial Aid may do so in writing to the Director of Student Financial Services.

-Things to Consider Regarding the SAP Policy
+Considerations Regarding the SAP Policy